sigoden/dufs/README.md

 The default render logic is:

--  If request for a folder, rendering the folder index listing.
+-  If request for a folder, rendering the directory listing.
 -  If request for a file, rendering the file.
 -  If request target does not exist, returns 404.

 The `--render-*` options change the render logic:

 - `--render-index`: If request for a folder, rendering index.html in the folder.
 If the index.html file does not exist, return 404.
-- `--render-try-index`: Like `--render-index`, rendering the folder index listing if the index.html file does not exist, other than return 404.
+- `--render-try-index`: Like `--render-index`, rendering the directory listing if the index.html file does not exist, other than return 404.
 - `--render-spa`: If request target does not exist, rendering `/index.html`

 </details>